apigee/iloveapis2015-jwt-jwe-jws/jwt_signed/callout/README.md

 time automatically gets the value accurately indicating when the JWT is generated.

-In v1.0.13 of the callout, you can set a not-before (nbf) time, to the same time the JWT was issued, by including this property:
+Starting in v1.0.13 of the callout, you can set a not-before (nbf) time, to the same time the JWT was issued, by including this property:

 ```